|TPNW Article 1(1) prohibitions: Compatibility in 2021|

 In First Committee of the 2019 UN General Assembly, India said that it did not participate in the TPNW negotiations and therefore will not join the Treaty or be bound by its obligations.
 It further said that the TPNW does not constitute or contribute to customary international law.1

 - India should acknowledge that nuclear deterrence is not a sustainable solution for its own or international security, and that any perceived benefits are far outweighed by the risk of nuclear accidents or war.
 It should move rapidly to verifiably reduce and eliminate its nuclear arsenal.

 - India should join the NPT as a non-nuclear-weapon state.
-India should conclude and bring into force a full Comprehensive Safeguards Agreement (CSA) and Additional Protocol (AP) with the IAEA.
-It should also sign and ratify the CTBT.
+India should upgrade to a Comprehensive Safeguards Agreement and requisite Additional Protocol with the IAEA.
+India should also sign and ratify the CTBT.